Gaulstown, County Westmeath: History

 The townland is recorded on the Griffith Valuation in 1868, under Gallstown.
 A total of 10 tenants are listed in the townland, residing on property owned by the Lord Kilmaine.
 The Lord Kilmaine himself (Francis Browne, 4th Baron Kilmaine) is also residing in the townland.

 Gaulstown House

 Gaulstown House was a large country house that stood on the townland.
-The house was home of the Rochfort family for centuries, before being passed to John Browne, 1st Baron Kilmaine and his descendents.
+The house was home of the Rochfort family for centuries, before being passed to John Browne, 1st Baron Kilmaine and his descendants.
 It was largely demolished in an attack by the Irish Republican Army during the Irish War of Independence.